Raman Optical Activity Induced by Ferroaxial Order in NiTiO$_3$

+The data that support the findings of this study are available in the Supplemental Material.

 We thank K. T. Yamada for technical assistance, and H. Kusunose, H. Yokota, and R. Arita for valuable discussions.
-T.S. was supported in part by JSPS KAKENHI (Grant Nos.
-JP21H01032 and JP22H01154), MEXT X-NICS (Grant No. JPJ011438), NINS OML Project (Grant No. OML012301), and JST CREST (Grant No. JPMJCR24R5).
-T.K. was supported in part by JSPS KAKENHI (Grant Nos.
-JP25H00392 and JP25H01247).
-H.W. was supported by JSPS KAKENHI (Grant Nos.~JP23K13058,~JP24K00581, and JP25H02115) and by RIKEN TRIP initiative (RIKEN Quantum, Advanced General Intelligence for Science Program, Many-body Electron Systems).
-R.O. was supported by Special Postdoctoral Researcher Program at RIKEN.
-We used VESTA~\cite{momma2011} to visualize the crystal structures.
+T.S. was supported in part by JSPS KAKENHI (Grants No. JP21H01032, No. JP22H01154, and No. JP26H02234), MEXT X-NICS (Grant No. JPJ011438), NINS OML Project (Grant No. OML012301), \eraseb{\addb{and }}JST CREST (Grant No. JPMJCR24R5)\addb{, and JST ERATO (Grant No. JPMJER2503)}.
+T.K. was supported in part by JSPS KAKENHI (Grants No. JP25H00392 and No. JP25H01247).
+H.W. was supported by JSPS KAKENHI (Grants No.~JP23K13058,~No. JP24K00581, and No. JP25H02115) and by RIKEN TRIP initiative (RIKEN Quantum, Advanced General Intelligence for Science Program, Many-body Electron Systems).
+R.O. was supported by Special Postdoctoral Researcher Program at RIKEN. \addb{G.K. was supported by JST SPRING (Grant No. JPMJSP2180) and the Science Tokyo Support Program for Doctoral Students, funded by the Universities for International Research Excellence.} We used VESTA~\cite{momma2011} to visualize the crystal structures.